 #1 See here

-#2 Free the academy from economics and Economists are a menace to their fellow citizens.
+#2 Free academia from economics and Economists are a menace to their fellow citizens.

 REPLY comment on Ken Zimmerman on Feb 17